- Bankruptcy and Creditors' Rights

 - Represented numerous health care entities in False Claims Act cases based on alleged Stark Act and Anti-Kickback Statute violations

 - Successful defense of bank trustees for breach of fiduciary duty claims

 - Defending financial institutions in commercial, lender liability and securities class actions

-- Defending financial institutions in fiduciary litigation
+- Defending financial institutions in lender liability actions

 - Represented numerous corporations and their employees in Department of Justice and HHS-OIG investigations and grand jury proceedings